One Pot Borlotti Bean and Pasta Stew With Butternut Squash and Sage Pesto (Pasta e Fagioli)

 1. Place the parsley, sage, and garlic in a food processor.
 Sprinkle with salt and pepper and drizzle with the oil.

 2. Pulse until finely chopped, adding more oil if necessary to thin out into more of a sauce consistency.
-Season to taste with salt and pepper, and transfer to a bowl and serve with the soup.
+Season to taste with more salt and pepper if needed, and transfer to a bowl and serve with the soup/stew.

 Recipe Notes